vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/DEFENSE-GUIDE.md

 - **GHOST VM**: Process running on host but not registered in vCenter
 - **FAKE vCLS**: VM named vCLS-* but has network adapters (legitimate vCLS has none)

-If after running this scan it returns results, do not power them off immediately.
-Instead, use the command line on the ESX host to suspend the process to capture memory (the .vmem file) for forensics before terminating the world ID.
+If the scan finds Ghost VMs, do not power them off immediately.
+Instead, suspend each VM from the ESX command line to write memory (the .vmem file) to disk for forensics before terminating the world ID.

 > **Hardened Check for High-Risk Investigations**: If you suspect the attacker has root access on VMware ESX, they may have tampered with management agents (hostd/vpxa) to hide VMs from API queries.
 For critical investigations, SSH directly to each VMware ESX host (or use DCUI console) and run `esxcli vm process list` manually, then compare results against vCenter inventory.
 Do not rely solely on PowerCLI queries through vCenter.